YINI-lang/YINI-spec/YINI-Specification.md

 While both `#` and `//` are valid for inline comments, it is recommended to use **only one style per file** to maintain clarity and consistency for human readers.

+See also Section 3.6, "Disable Line", for a related mechanism used to deactivate valid lines of configuration.

 ### 3.3.1.
 Full-line Comments
 A full-line comment starts with a semicolon `;` and occupies the entire line.
 ```yini